decaporg/decap-cms/website/content/docs/authentication-backends.md

 group: start
 ---

 Netlify CMS stores content in your GitHub, GitLab, or Bitbucket repository.
-In order for this to work, authenticate with your Git host.
+In order for this to work, it must authenticate with your Git host.
 In most cases that requires a server.
 We have a few options for handling this.

 **Note:** If you prefer to run your own authentication server, check out the section on [external OAuth clients](#external-oauth-clients).